nitaj23/nitaj23/README.md

 ## 🚀 About Me

 I'm passionate about **Machine Learning, Deep Learning, and Bioinformatics**.
-I enjoy exploring the intersection of computer science and biology, and love building intelligent systems that solve real-world problems.
+I enjoy exploring the intersection of computer science and biology.

 ## 🛠️ Languages & Tools